-These financial statements cover Australian Unity Select Mortgage Income Fund ("the Scheme") as an individual entity.
-The Scheme was constituted on 3 March 2000.
+These financial statements cover Australian Unity Select Income Fund (formerly known as Australian Unity Select Mortgage Income Fund) ("the Scheme") as an individual entity.
+The Scheme was constituted on 3 March 2000 and will terminate on the 80th anniversary unless terminated earlier in accordance with the provisions of the Scheme's Constitution.